intuited/odfit/README.txt

-``odfdump``
+``odfit``
 ===========

-Produces a textual dump of the contents of an OpenDocument Format file or other archive.
+Produces textual information based on the contents of OpenDocument Format files and other archives.

-This differs from tools like `odt2txt`_ in that the output consists of the actual contents of the files within the ODF container rather than an textual representation of the document.
+The information produced includes metadata like the names, uncompressed size, and modification times of archive members.

+A checksum is calculated, and basic filetype detection performed on each.

+For each member determined to contain UTF-8 text, the lines in the file are output.

+``odfit`` is similar in purpose but different in operation to tools like `odt2txt`_ which output a text-mode rendering of the archive as a document.

-This means that it presents a much more complete set of data, including macros, formatting, and other details.
+This means that it presents a much more complete set of data, including embedded macros, formatting, and other details.

 Information on binary files is limited to metadata and hashes, including a SHA1 checksum.

+XML files will be pretty-printed so as to make their contents more readily ``diff``-able.

 .. _odt2txt: http://stosberg.net/odt2txt/